 While that conversation seemingly alleviates Steven’s worries, it’s all brought back into fruition but the time he goes to sleep, this time seeing a more familiar vision, the Palanquin, briefly introduced earlier this season in “Buddy’s Book”.
 Connie’s the one to provide Steven with the pertinent information including the correct pronunciation (which not going to lie, I’ve been pronouncing it like Steven), and when he attempts to enlist the help of the Crystal Gems, he’s meet with resistance.
 Well, from Pearl who attempts to sidesteps the question with a half-truth and Garnet who dominates the argument from the Crystal Gems side, Amethyst herself is just oblivious to the knowledge Steven seeks.
 I love how she reacts to the tense argument Steven and Garnet get into, with a bag of popcorn.
 Steven’s frustrations at this point are understandable and his angry assertion that he’s lucky to have something that contains information that he doesn’t have to get from the Crystal Gems is a pretty powerful moment, punctuated by how Steven stresses the word “them” and the pause that ensues before Steven continues on.
 The conversation that follows is an even better scene, as the two have an earnest conversation bar Garnet’s refusal to tell Steven why she doesn’t want him to go.
 Her plea only ends up intriguing him more, all while raising the hype to Blue Diamond’s eventual reveal later on.

 With the Gems no longer an option, Steven turns to Greg who, being the awesome father that he is, not only agrees to take Steven but even convinces him to take some time to enjoy the trip to Korea.
 There are two notable things about this segment of the episode.
 First and most obviously, Andy from “Gem Harvest” has already returned, quickly cementing his importance past his initial appearance.
 Secondly, they had a weird animation production joke where Greg and Steven literally walk into the office of Korean animators.
 It was a bizarre fourth-wall joke that was novel enough and thankfully part of the fun time montage so it didn’t manage to break immersion for longer than a few seconds which were at least, mildly amusing.
-It’s a lot funnier when fourth wall jokes are explicitly stated in character but instead treated as a surreal moment that the characters instead simply react to.
+It’s a lot funnier when fourth wall jokes aren’t explicitly stated in character but instead treated as a surreal moment that the characters instead simply react to.

 At last the episode transitions into the big reveal, and it’s excellently done.
 My favorite touch would be Greg’s Déjà vu, complimenting the show’s visual callback to “Story for Steven“.
 The show takes its sweet time before revealing the imposing figure of Blue Diamond and it pays off in the episode favor.
 And Blue Diamond herself immediately distinguishes herself from Yellow Diamond, and proves to instantly become of the series more compelling characters.
 Particularly praise should be partitioned for the voice actress, Lisa Hannigan.
 I’m not certain if there’s some audio tricks involved but wow, I love her voice here and it encapsulates the character perfectly.
 She manages to make Blue Diamond’s voice emotionally moving without sacrificing the power of her otherworldly nature.
 It’s like listening to the depressing musings of an alien sage and I love it.
 Her conversation with Greg is right up there with his earlier heart-to-heart with Steven among my favorite scenes of the season.
 An intentional book-end conclusion to the episode as Greg mirrors his position from earlier in the episode, his ability to soothe one dealing with loss.
 While Steven lacks clarity on his mother he never met, Greg is able to, at least temporarily, reaffirm his initial impression of her whereas Greg is capable of relating to her own issue, comforting her through that connection.
 All the while, Steven connects with her most visibly through sharing her tears, as the episode continues to position the two on similar grounding.
 There’s more to Blue Diamond’s kindness kidnapping of Greg that’s laced within her dialogue but for the time being, I’ll stop myself here.